arhmnsh/WhatsappSender/README.md

 # WhatsappSender
-Message any new number without saving it in your contacts
+Send message on Whatsapp to any new number without saving it.

+You can find the live app here: https://whatsappsender.now.sh/